3.1 Lab Goals

 3.2 Good Practice

-Okay, I guess you already know what I am going to repeat.
-However, there are something new for this lab.
-I will try to be brief :)
+Okay, I guess you already know what I am going to repeat about organizing folder.
+However, there are something new for this lab :)

 3.2.1 Organizing Folders & Sub-folders